Frequently Asked Questions

 The time taken to complete each stage (Prologue, Stage 1, Stage 2 and Stage 3) is added together, and the rider with the least total time taken to complete all stages wins his/her respective category.

-Registration will open on Thursday (January 19th) at 11am and remain open until mid-afternoon.
+Registration will open on Thursday (January 18th 2018) morning (time to be confirmed).
 Please allow adequate time to register before your prologue starting time.
 Prologue starting times will be communicated shortly before the event.

 UCI Points are only available to UCI Pros, who register with their UCI number and present a valid UCI license upon registering at the event.
 The points available are as follow for both the Men Elite and Women Elite categories: